-If you would like to submit a comment or complaint about our privacy practices, or request further information regarding our privacy practices, you can do so by sending a letter outlining your concerns to: the Field Trip Health Privacy Office at
+If you would like to submit a comment or complaint about our privacy practices, or request further information regarding our privacy practices, you can do so by sending a letter outlining your concerns to: the Field Trip Health and Wellness Privacy Office at

-Field Trip Health Privacy Office
+Field Trip Health and Wellness Privacy Office

 30 Duncan Street, Suite 401